 OK, so the inside can be packed out but there’s a good reason for this.
 If you can get a seat the food is delicious: dippy eggs in individual serving trays are a winner for adults and kids alike.
 If you’re struggling to sit down or you’re only here for coffee and cake, then this venue is next door to a council play area.
 You can let the kids have some play without you standing next over them, while keeping an eye on them from the outdoor balcony.
 Or the hoop-swing fits an adult bottom.
 Just saying… St Kilda West.

 Kid’s comment: “Tons of things to play on keeps me interested, and there’s soft stuff to fall on to stop Mum panicking.”

 If you like sticking cute things to other cute things, prepare to wet your hand-stitched britches with excitement.
 Crafternoon is a café where adults and tackers alike can get their art on with face-masks, sparkly things, macaroni and everyone’s favourite childhood snack – Clag glue.
 If you’ve never tried the non-toxic paste, now’s your chance, but if you’d rather ride a sugar high, the lovely, pinny-toting Teagan Cumerford will bring her crafty cakes (how about a spiced carrot muffin with a cream cheese centre?) till you beg her to stop.
-Carlton.
+Brunswick.